bennybebo/Grader-Application/README.md

   'rails db:seed'
 7. Now you are prepared to run the application.
 Type 'rails server' into terminal and follow the link printed in the terminal to open it in your browser.
 (Should look like: * Listening on http://127.0.0.1:3000)

-## How to Use
-You can sign up with a new account or use the default admin account to log in.
-If you signup as an instructor or admin you will need approval before being able to log in.
-This approval can be done by using the default admin account: credentials (email: admin.1@osu.edu, password: password).

 ## System Dependencies and Configuration
 Ruby version:   Ruby version should be 3.2.0.
 To check your Rails version use the command 'ruby -v'.